NiallCruz/niallcruz/README.md

 - 🌟 Completed Git & GitHub Setup 2024
 - 🔭 I’m currently working on my final API project.

+## Funfact
+- I really love race horses from East to West and North to Souths

 Thanks for stopping by!